Dallas metro

 If you own a roof in Dallas-Fort Worth, the question is not whether hail will hit it.
 It is when, and what shape your insurance posture is in when it does.
 The DFW metroplex sits in the densest hail corridor in the United States: the Insurance Institute for Business & Home Safety catalogs Dallas, Tarrant, Collin, and Denton counties among the most claim-heavy hail zones nationally, and storms that produce 1.5"–2.5" stones reach the metro multiple times every spring.
 That single fact governs material selection, install standards, and how our network vets the contractors we route DFW homeowners to.

-If your roof is past 12 years old or has been hit in any storm since 2023, get matched with vetted Dallas roofers.
-Most network pros offer a free inspection and written hail-damage report before you decide whether to file a claim.
+If your roof is past 12 years old or has been hit in any storm since 2023, talk to Dallas roofers in our network.
+Most network pros offer a no-charge inspection and written hail-damage report before you decide whether to file a claim.

 The DFW metroplex covers Dallas, Tarrant, Collin, Denton, and Rockwall counties, plus Arlington, Fort Worth, Plano, Frisco, and Highland Park as discrete municipalities each running their own permit process.
 A few forces define the market: